versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

 *Posts* are the main pieces of content in WordPress which includes both posts and pages by default but also some other post types as well.

-**Custom post types and fields** are generally supported, however, some of the external plugins around that functionality like [ACF](http://www.advancedcustomfields.com/) because they do additional stuff on top of just managing custom types and fields.
-We will be adding support for such plugins in some future update.
+**Custom post types and fields** are generally supported and also work with popular plugins like [ACF](http://www.advancedcustomfields.com/).

 Tracked actions: